MazenEssam02/Data-Structure-Project/README.md

 ####     ● Correcting MultiErrors found in the previous point.

 ###   2. Formatting (Prettifying) the XML:
-#####    ●the XML file should be well formatted by keeping the indentation for each level.
+#####    ● The XML file should be well formatted by keeping the indentation for each level.
 #####    ● Adjust the indentation of an XML file, to make it more readable.
 #####    ● If the file is not consistent, user cannot format it.